 Altyn Emel is a National Park in Kazakhstan.
 The park is located about 200 kilometers outside Almaty and is about 4600 square kilometers in size.
 There is a diversity of attractions at the park however, the “singing sand dunes” are the main destination.
 They do in fact “sing”, however the sand dunes are also scenically spectacular.

 There are 4 sand dunes, they are 4 kilometers long and 150 meters in height.
-The dunes are structured in a straight line and they have remained stationary for millennia.
+Additionally, singing dunes Kazakhstan have remained structured in a straight line for millennia.
 How is this possible?

 Basically, the wind only blows in 2 directions which are opposite of each other.
-This phenomenon is made possible by what is called the Big and little Kalkan (shields).
-As a result, the sand dunes are protected from wind that would otherwise move the dunes or force them to deteriorate.
+Additionally, the Big and little Kalkan (shields) act as deflectors and keep the sand uniform.
+Otherwise, the singing dunes Kazakhstan would disperse and they would have disappeared long ago.
 The shields are 2 sandstone hills which are 150 meters high and 4 kilometers long.

-- All the sand grains must be round and between .1 and .5 mm in diameter.
+- All the sand grains are round and between .1 and .5 mm in diameter.

 If all the conditions are in order, then the sand will emit a deep humming or rumbling sound.
 However, sometimes it can sound like booming or roaring.
-This noise is caused by a vibration which is created when the sand grains rub against each other and also come into contact with the dry air.
-This electrifies them and causes them to vibrate.
+A unique vibration creates the noise when the sand grains rub against each other and also come into contact with the dry air.
+As a result, they become electrified and it causes them to vibrate.

-Although the sand must be set in motion properly down the slope.
-As a result, once set in motion properly the vibration becomes very audible.
+However, the sand must flow properly down the slope.
+As a result, once in motion properly the vibration becomes very audible.
 Simply jumping or pushing the sound down the hill is not adequate.
 Listen to the Altyn Emel sands sing in this HD video.

 Ancient Superstition at Altyn Emel

 Superstition has surrounded the singing dunes Kazakhstan since they were first discovered by the ancient nomads.
-Therefore, there are many different explanations for the singing phenomenon.
-Some of the ancients perceived the sound may come from spirits or imaginary animals.
-Others believed that it was created by the bells of ancient cities or underground rivers.
+As a result, different explanations have developed over time for this natural singing phenomenon.
+Some of the ancients believed the humming sound comes from spirits or imaginary animals.
+However, others think it sounds like the bells of ancient cities or underground rivers.

 Unfortunately, navigation through Kazakhstan is obscure.
-Therefore, I acquired a good guide to take me to Altyn Emel National Park and this turned out to be a wise decision.
+Therefore, I acquired a good local guide in Almaty to take me to Altyn Emel National Park and this turned out to be a wise decision.
 He was also a great photographer and historian.

-My guide was also a great photographer.
-After returning to Almaty he gave me a disc containing his photos from our trip to Altyn Emel.
+After returning to Almaty my guide gave me a disc containing his photos from our trip to singing dunes Kazakhstan.
 Therefore, I have posted a few of them below.